nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 ```

 * In the above example, using the `@app.errorhandler(HTTPException)` decorator, all the HTTP errors are handled by the `handleException` method
-* However for error code 500, since we have speicfically
+* However for error code 500, since we have specifically mentioned a method with decorator `@app.errorhandler(500)`, `serverError` method will be called for 500 HTTP error handling

 ### Video
 The video for this post can be seen [here](https://youtu.be/_JiJGFAW43s)